Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Error thresholds and decoding

 We define a QEC cycle to consist of qudit $Z$-type errors, noisy $X$-type gauge flux measurements and the application of a recovery operator produced by a decoding algorithm (that only uses measurement outcomes from that QEC cycle).
-We simulate the above with the following sequence of steps: \begin{enumerate} \item Apply a $Z$-type gauge operator chosen uniformly at random from the full gauge group (not just from a set of generators). \item Apply the error channel in~\cref{eq:quditNoise} to each qudit in the model. \item Calculate the $X$-type gauge flux. \item For each flux measurement, with probability $p$ return the outcome chosen uniformly at random from $\mathbb{Z}_d \setminus \{ x\}$, where $x \in\mathbb{Z}_d$ is the correct outcome. \item Use a decoder to find a recovery operator given the flux measurement outcomes from \cref{enum:noisyflux} as input. \begin{enumerate} \item Attempt to correct the flux measurements using flux validation. \item Use the corrected flux measurements to correct the qudit errors. \end{enumerate} \end{enumerate} We apply the random gauge operator in \cref{enum:randomZGaugeOp} above as we are implicitly assuming alternating rounds of $X$-type and $Z$-type gauge operator measurements.
-After $t$ error correction cycles we model readout by a round of ideal (no measurement error) decoding.
+We simulate the above with the following sequence of steps. \begin{enumerate} \item Update the residual error by applying a $Z$-type gauge operator chosen uniformly at random from the full gauge group (not just from a set of generators). \item Update the residual error by applying the error channel in~\cref{eq:quditNoise} to each qudit in the model. \item Calculate the $X$-type gauge flux. \item For each flux measurement, with probability $p$ return the outcome chosen uniformly at random from $\mathbb{Z}_d \setminus \{ x\}$, where $x \in\mathbb{Z}_d$ is the correct outcome. \item Update the residual error with the qudit recovery operator output by the decoder described in \cref{sec:clusteringDecoder}. \end{enumerate} We apply the random gauge operator in \cref{enum:randomZGaugeOp} above as we are implicitly assuming alternating rounds of $X$-type and $Z$-type gauge operator measurements.
+We begin the simulation by initializing the residual error to be trivial and we then simulate $t$ QEC cycles.
+After the final QEC cycle we model readout by a round of ideal (no measurement error) decoding.